brikis98/yevgeniy-brikman-homepage/_posts/2011-08-02-in-case-you-missed-it-epic-2011.md

 {% include iframe.html url="//www.youtube.com/embed/ItDWedJpwpw" %}

-There is something beautiful and poetic in the 2010 Crossfit Games runners up becoming the 2011 Crossfit Games champions.
+There is something beautiful and poetic in the 2010 Crossfit Games runners-up becoming the 2011 Crossfit Games champions.
 Congrats to  Rich Froning Jr. and Annie Thorisdottir, the two fittest people on the planet.